 “Blue” Lovett (the bass singer) and Sonny Bivins.
 They died within 4 days of each other, though one was 78 and the other was 74.
 Play something by The Manhattans.
 And don’t you think there should be a picture of the Manhattans for people who don’t know what they look like or never heard of them?

 OMG!
 I can’t believe it!
 I found a video with George Smith singing lead!
 I know you’re expecting me to play “Kiss and Say Goodbye”, but, he was their original lead singer and he died young from a fall!
 A head injury.
 This is what happens when you don’t have Arnica with you!
 Anyway, a great loss.
 Here is George Smith and the Manhattans with a very rare video, “The Picture Became Quite Clear”:

 Got any suggestions?

 I’m no good at picking fake names!
-What about Lucy Schmanpelt?
+What about Lucy Van Schmelt?

 You’re right.
-You’re no good at picking fake names!
+You’re not good at picking names!
 But fine!
-Lucy Schmanpelt!
-So, Miss Lucy wrote me an email and here it is now!
+Lucy Van Schmelt!
+So, Miss Lucy wrote me an email and here it is!

 I apologize for taking up so much of your time this week.

 I started feeling sick last night.
 I woke up with terrible aches in my spine, hip bones, ribs, and chest.
 I tossed and turned all night.

 I am lethargic from whatever this is plus not sleeping.